Go Back

 1 large garlic clove, 2 sprig Rosemary, 1 sprig sage, Salt and pepper, 4 tablespoon extra virgin olive oil

 • Add the mushrooms and tempeh to the pan and cook for 1-2 minutes.
-Stir in ½ cup of wine (red or white) and let it evaporate
+Stir in ½ cup of wine (red is better but white works too) and let it evaporate.

 ½ cup white or red wine

 • Pour in 1 can of tomato passata (400g/14oz can) and add some water (about ⅔ of the can’s volume).
 Then add 2 tablespoon tomato paste, and 1 tablespoon of dark soy sauce.
+If you have only regular soy sauce I suggest adding 1 teaspoon of maple syrup or brown sugar as dark soy sauce is thicker and sweeter.
 Add salt and pepper and give everything a good mix so the tempeh and mushrooms soak up the flavors.

 2 tablespoon tomato paste, 1 can tomato passata, 1 tablespoon dark soy sauce